-An international team of physicists, including a Plymouth University academic, has published ground-breaking research on the decay of subatomic particles called kaons – which could change how scientists understand the formation of the universe.
+An international team of physicists, including a University of Plymouth academic, has published ground-breaking research on the decay of subatomic particles called kaons – which could change how scientists understand the formation of the universe.

 The calculation of the kaon decays was conducted on supercomputers, which would have taken 200 million core processing hours on a laptop.

 The rate at which the kaons decay highlights that, despite being virtually identical, there is an asymmetry between matter and antimatter.
 This is key to physicists’ understanding of the universe, as it’s currently accepted that the universe was created with equal parts of matter and antimatter, and, in order for matter to have overhauled its negative counterpart, the two sets of particles must have behaved differently – however slight that difference was.